scipopt/SCIP.jl/README.md

 ## Update (December 2018)

-We have completely rewritten the interface from scratch, using[Clang.jl](https://github.com/ihnorton/Clang.jl) to generate wrappers based on the headers of the SCIP library.
+We have completely rewritten the interface from scratch, using [Clang.jl](https://github.com/ihnorton/Clang.jl) to generate wrappers based on the headers of the SCIP library.
 The goal is to support [JuMP](https://github.com/JuliaOpt/JuMP.jl) (from version 0.19 on) through [MathOptInterface](https://github.com/JuliaOpt/MathOptInterface.jl).